 The night experiments were conducted in order to determine if a bat’s roost location abilities would suffer when no, or little, visual stimuli were available.
-These experiments consisted of only three trials: the first was exploration (EXPL), while the following two, white noise (WN) and without masking (WM), were randomized.
+These experiments consisted of only three trials: the first was exploration (EXPL), while the following two, broadband noise (BBN) and without masking (WM), were randomized.
 We used an infrared camera (HD Pan/Tilt Wi-Fi Camera NC450) located within the flight cage to determine when the bat entered the roost.

 After each experiment, we provided water and mealworms (Tenebrio molitor) to all individuals (Chaverri et al., 2013).
 Also, during the night experiments, the bats were abundantly fed before they were tested in order to prevent them from searching for food instead of searching for a roost.
 After daylight experiments, the bats were gently released within the same leaf in which they were captured, or in a new one nearby.
-On the other hand, after the night experiments, bats were allowed to fly directly from the cloth bag near the capturing site.
+Bats from night experiments were released from the cloth bag near the capturing site.